-A multidisciplinary research and education program on human-centered AI by three leading Dutch institutes
+A multidisciplinary research and education program on human autonomy perspective of AI by leading Dutch institutes

 A human perspective on AI

 Researchers of the alliance programme want to contribute to empowering people to achieve their aspirations by developing models and methods that can predict and evaluate how people respond to changing interactions with artificial autonomous systems and that can guide the design of AI to be transparent, intelligible, and safeguard people’s autonomy.
 The programme makes it possible to combine specialised expertise in engineering and design in technology with high-class expertise in different fields, such as social, educational and computing sciences, healthcare and ethics.
 The programme includes internationally recognized researchers who are known in their respective fields for their work on human behaviour and AI (see who we are).